Skip to main content

 • Buy Tickets

 UMFA in the Wild is a program that aims to show how art and nature are intertwined.
-In the past, we met people in wild places around Utah to experience creating art with inspiration from nature.
-During this time of social isolation, we hope that you will still find inspiration in nature to create art as an individual or with your family.
+If you can't meet us in the wild places around Utah to experience creating art with inspiration from nature, follow along with these online activities at home.

 Nightscape painting of two trees with a full moon in the sky between them.